dask/dask/docs/source/work-stealing.rst

 holds data dependencies of the task or because the user has expressed a loose desire that the task run in a particular place.
 Occasionally this results in a few very busy workers and several idle workers.
-In this situation the idle workers may choose to steal work from busy workers, even if stealing work requires the costly movement of data.
+In this situation the idle workers may choose to steal work from the busy workers, even if stealing work requires the costly movement of data.

 This is a performance optimization and not required for correctness.
 Work